webdevelopers-eu/z-template/README.md

 put.

 Z Template stands out from the crowd with its focus on a select number of carefully crafted DOM manipulation features that meet all your design requirements.
 We don't aim to be a jack-of-all-trades; instead, our decades of experience in web development have taught us what you need and what you don't, ensuring that we deliver only what truly matters.
+With 6 years of steady development and a laser-focus on building HTML UI from JSON data, Z Template is the most stable and feature-complete option for web developers.

 With its steadfast use of W3C-endorsed techniques like DOM manipulation and XPath, Z Template sets itself apart as a superior